 |0 to 12

-1) Students must complete the Appeal Form (http://www.ric.edu/financialaid/Pages/Forms-and-Publications.aspx) and follow the instructions on the form.
-Appeals should be based on personal injury, illness, family difficulties, death of a relative, or other extenuating circumstances beyond the student's control.
+1) Students must complete the Appeal Form (found on the Forms and Publications webpage) and follow the instructions on the form.
+Appeals should be based on personal injury, illness, family difficulties, death of a relative, or other extenuating circumstances beyond the student’s control.

-3) If your appeal is approved, you will be placed on "financial aid probation" and as long as you meet all requirements of the approval letter and follow your academic plan (if applicable), you may continue to receive financial aid.
+3) If your appeal is approved, you will be placed on “financial aid probation” and as long as you meet all requirements of the approval letter, follow your academic plan (if applicable) and maintain your degree status, you may continue to receive financial aid.

 Appeal Notification Process

 1) Students will be notified of the appeal decision by hard-copy letter mailed to students’ permanent home address on record.